jberkovica/SeshMap/README.md

 ## Technologies Used

 - Frontend: React, Bootstrap
-- Backend: Firebase
+- Backend: Not there yet, but initial plan to use Firebase
-- Database: Modules CSV data, csv-parser
+- Database: Not there yet, currently parsing static csv and json data

 ## Installation